In-Context Examples Suppress Scientific Knowledge Recall in LLMs: Analysis: strategy competition explains why displacement is direction-consistent but its consequences are not

 \subsection{Why is knowledge recall so easy to suppress?}

 The strategy competition hypothesis implies that $\mathcal{S}_{\text{know}}$ is vocabulary-triggered: the model identifies the governing equation from domain keywords, not from mathematical analysis of the inputs.
-If so, removing domain vocabulary should suppress knowledge recall entirely in the zero-shot condition, while 10-shot --- which supplies numerical input-output patterns independent of vocabulary --- should partially survive.
+If so, removing domain vocabulary should suppress knowledge recall entirely in the zero-shot condition, while 10-shot, which supplies numerical input-output patterns independent of vocabulary, should partially survive.

 Table~\ref{tab:decoy} confirms the prediction.
-Zero-shot accuracy collapses from 55--88\% to 3--14\% when domain vocabulary is replaced with pseudonyms (``Price'' $\to$ ``Alpha\_Wave'', ``Consumer Surplus'' $\to$ ``Gamma\_Rad''), while the mathematical structure is preserved identically.
+Zero-shot accuracy collapses from 55--88\% to 2.5--14\% when domain vocabulary is replaced with pseudonyms, while the mathematical structure is preserved identically.
 Knowledge recall depends on surface cues, not on the underlying mathematical structure of the problem: it is \emph{recognition}, not \emph{reasoning}.
 Under decoy conditions, 10-shot rescues performance partially (22--40\%), confirming that $\mathcal{S}_{\text{emp}}$ extracts structure from numerical patterns independently of the vocabulary channel.

 This finding connects the three results of this section. $\mathcal{S}_{\text{know}}$ is easily displaced because it is recognition-based: triggered by domain keywords, it offers no resistance to an alternative computation pathway that examples activate. $\mathcal{S}_{\text{emp}}$, by contrast, operates on numerical patterns and is therefore insensitive to the vocabulary channel.
-When examples are present, they activate $\mathcal{S}_{\text{emp}}$ regardless of whether the model's stored formula would have served better --- explaining both the uniformity of displacement documented in \S\ref{subsec:strategy_shift} and the domain-dependent accuracy consequences documented in \S\ref{subsec:accuracy_effects}.
+When examples are present, they activate $\mathcal{S}_{\text{emp}}$ regardless of whether the model's stored formula would have served better, explaining both the direction-consistency of displacement documented in \S\ref{subsec:strategy_shift} and the domain-dependent accuracy consequences documented in \S\ref{subsec:accuracy_effects}.

+\paragraph{Can structural prompting prevent displacement?} A natural objection is that practitioners would use structural prompting rather than naive ICL.
+Prior work has shown that ICL performance is sensitive to example selection \citep{liu2022makes}, example ordering \citep{lu2022fantastically}, and calibration \citep{zhao2021calibrate}, suggesting that careful prompt design might mitigate displacement.
+We tested four interventions, including explicitly naming the formula (Hint Prompting) and forcing formula declaration before seeing examples (Two-Stage), and none universally prevents displacement (Appendix~\ref{app:interventions}).
+No single intervention is optimal across domains, creating a practitioner's dilemma: the best strategy depends on task-specific factors, including the magnitude of knowledge displacement and the quality gap between strategies, which is precisely what the practitioner lacks access to.